-The hair works very similar to the skin in terms of how if produces oil.
+The hair work very similar to the skin in terms of how it produces oil.
 If you have oily hair, chances are you wash your hair every day, but it’s actually not good to wash your hair every day.
-When you wash your hair every day, it strips your hair of it’s natural oils.
+When you wash your hair every day, it strips your hair of its natural oils.
 When you continuously strip those natural oils, your scalp will start to over-produce oils in order to compensate.
 This results in oily, greasy looking hair.

 When I first started washing my hair every other day, my scalp was still over-producing oils, waiting for me to strip them.
 It took a few weeks for my scalp to realize I was no longer stripping the oils every day, at which point, it stopped over-producing oils and balanced out, allowing me to go two days between washing it.

 Those few weeks were pretty rough though.
 My hair looked greasy, so I started searching around for a good dry shampoo.
-Dry shampoo is a powder that you sprinkle into your hair, wait for 5 minutes as it soaks up the excess oils, and then your brush it out.
-I found a lot of dry shampoos out there, but they were extremely pricey.
-So, I decided to have some fun and create my own dry shampoo.
+Dry shampoo is a powder that you sprinkle into your hair, wait for 5 minutes as it soaks up the excess oils, and then you brush it out.
+I found a lot of dry shampoos out there, but they were extremely pricey for what they were, so I decided to have some fun and create my own dry shampoo.

 While my hair is a lot more balanced now, I still use this recipe quite often and sprinkle some of it into my hair on the days that I don’t wash it.